Skip to main content

 KeyStone operates the default compliance oracle, but the attestation interface is open:

-• Platform-operated oracles: Platforms can run their own compliance screening and submit attestations directly to the ComplianceRegistry
+• Platform-operated oracles: Platforms can run their own compliance screening; on-chain enforcement is the standardized threshold gate

 • Verifiable: All attestations are permanent on-chain records - a false attestation is provable liability